Troxel v. Granville

 Troxel v.
-Granville, 530 U.S. 57 (2000), is a case in which the Supreme Court of the United States, citing a constitutional right of parents to direct the upbringing of their children, struck down a Washington State law that allowed any third party to petition state courts for child visitation rights over parental objections.
+Granville, 530 U.S. 57 (2000), is a case in which the Supreme Court of the United States struck down a Washington state law that allowed any third party to petition state courts for child visitation rights over parental objections.
+The Court held that parents have a fundamental right to direct the upbringing of their children, and that right is protected by the Due Process clause of the Fourteenth Amendment.

 Background

-Tommie Granville and Brad Troxel had two daughters from a relationship that ended in 1991.
-After their separation, Brad Troxel lived with his parents and regularly brought his daughters to his parents' home for weekend visitations.
-Brad Troxel died in May 1993, and in October 1993 Tommie Granville informed Brad Troxel's parents that she wished to limit visitations to once a month.
-The paternal grandparents petitioned to obtain visitation rights with their granddaughters.
-The Washington Superior Court ordered that the grandparents have visitation one weekend per month, one week during the summer, and four hours on both of the petitioning grandparents' birthdays.
+Brad Troxel was born on November 21, 1960 to Jenifer and Gary Troxel, a former member of the late 1950s-early 1960s doo-wop group The Fleetwoods.
+In 1989, he became romantically involved with Tommie Granville, who already had three children from a previous marriage.
+They never married, but had a sporadic relationship until 1991, out of which two daughters were born.
+After they broke up, the father lived with his parents and regularly brought his daughters to his parents' home for weekend visits.
+On May 13, 1993, the father committed suicide, and in October 1993, Tommie Granville, now married to Kelly Wynn and expecting a child with him, wanting him to adopt the daughters, informed the father's parents that she wished to limit visitations to once a month.
+The paternal grandparents petitioned to the Skagit County Supreme Court to obtain visitation rights with their granddaughters.

+In 1995, the Washington Superior Court ordered that the grandparents have visitation one weekend per month, one week during the summer, and four hours on both of the petitioning grandparents' birthdays.
+The grandfather's career in The Fleetwoods was also highlighted by the Skagit County Superior Court judge, the grandparents themselves in their brief to the Supreme Court, and many newspaper articles about the case.
+In addition, Granville was ordered to not speak to the daughters about their father's suicide until a joint explanation had been agreed to with the grandparents.
 Granville appealed.
 Before addressing the merits of the case, the State Court of Appeals remanded for entry of written findings of fact and conclusions of law, citing the best interests of the children as reason for their decision.
-The Washington Court of Appeals reversed the lower court's decision, dismissed the Troxels' petition, and held that the limitations on non-parental visitation were consistent with "parents' fundamental liberty interest in the care, custody, and management of their children".
+The Washington Court of Appeals reversed the lower court's decision, dismissed the grandparents' petition, and held that the limitations on non-parental visitation were consistent with "parents' fundamental liberty interest in the care, custody, and management of their children".
 The Washington State Supreme Court affirmed, and the U.S. Supreme court granted certiorari.